thinklikeadesigner/news-explorer-frontend/CR.md

 ## Additional comments:

+COMPLETE
-MAKEME No need to render several modals on the page: http://joxi.ru/82QwJ6JC9P9odr.
+ No need to render several modals on the page: http://joxi.ru/82QwJ6JC9P9odr.
 Render just one of them, and change its type with key-value modifiers: `modal_type_sign-in`